Piecewise geodesic Jordan curves I: weldings, explicit computations, and Schwarzian derivatives: Introduction

-Corollary \ref{pw} in Section 4 states that a Jordan curve $\g$ is piecewise geodesic if and only if its welding homeomorphism is {\it piecewise \Mo} (see Section 4 for the definition).
-Of particular interest are $C^1$ piecewise geodesic Jordan curves.
-Theorem \ref{pwclosed} gives an explicit computation of the Schwarzian derivatives of the two Riemann maps of the two sides of $\g$ and shows that they form a rational function with simple poles at the vertices of the $\gamma.$ Theorem \ref{weldthm} characterizes their welding homeomorphisms and can be viewed as a parametrization of the space of $C^1$ piecewise geodesic Jordan curves.
+Corollary \ref{pw} in Section~\ref{sec:pwcurves} states that a Jordan curve $\g$ is piecewise geodesic if and only if its welding homeomorphism is {\it piecewise \Mo} (see Section~\ref{sec:welding} for the definition).
+Of particular interest are $C^1$ piecewise geodesic Jordan curves, as indicated in the first paragraph.
+Theorem \ref{pwclosed} gives an explicit computation of the Schwarzian derivatives of the two Riemann maps of the two sides of $\g$ and shows that they form a rational function with simple poles at the vertices of $\gamma.$ Theorem \ref{weldthm} characterizes their welding homeomorphisms and can be viewed as a parametrization of the space of $C^1$ piecewise geodesic Jordan curves.
 We also discuss the case of non-$C^1$ piecewise geodesic Jordan curves and show that they form logarithmic spirals at each point where they are not $C^1$.
-In this case, the Schwarzian derivative of the two Riemann maps has second order poles.
-In Theorem \ref{schwarzian} we determine their coefficients in terms of the geometric {\it spiral rate} (see Definition \ref{defspiralrate}).
-Finally, in Section 5 we investigate symmetry properties of piecewise geodesic curves with four edges and prove that in the $C^1$ case, the curve is invariant under all four automorphisms of the sphere punctured in the four vertices of $\gamma.$
+In this case, the Schwarzian derivative of the two Riemann maps has second-order poles.
+In Theorem \ref{schwarzian}, we determine their coefficients in terms of the geometric {\it spiral rate} (see Definition \ref{defspiralrate}).